deepa-varghese-88/AI-8queens-GeneticAlgorithm/README.md

 # AI-8queens-GeneticAlgorithm
 The 8 Queens problem using genetic algorithm in python

-NOTE: The number of queens (8 or 15) needs to be hardcoded under the section
+NOTE: The number of queens (currently 8) needs to be hardcoded under the section
 #-------- MAIN -------#

 How to run the code: